FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Optimization

 \section{FedMeld Optimization}

 In this section, the results from the preceding convergence analysis are applied to the FedMeld optimization.
-First, we formulate a joint optimization problem of SC-MR to minimize the model loss under FedMeld within a fixed span of training time.
+First, we formulate a joint optimization problem of SC-MR to minimize the upper bound of the training loss under FedMeld within a fixed span of training time.
 Then, we demonstrate that the problem can be decomposed into two consecutive subproblems, which can be optimally solved using the algorithm we proposed.